jefftranter/6502/asm/BeyondGames/README.txt

 pressing L and loading it from the serial port or cassette interface.
 It will load and start automatically.

+The file visiblemonitor-apple2.hex can be loaded into an Apple II using the machine language monitor, over a serial port, for example.

 Here is a summary of how to use the monitor:

 Sample display: